NicolaNardino/BigData/README.md

 # Welcome to BigData.Spark

 It's about various BigData problems solved with Spark and, in future, NoSQL technologies.
-The server components are packaged in Docker images.
+The server components are packaged in Docker images, published to my DockerHub [account](https://hub.docker.com/u/nicolanardino).

 ## Word count and ranking of multiple data streams
 The first one of the most recurrent BigData problems: the word count and ranking.